 - 1/2 teaspoon garlic powder

-- 4-5 cups of flour all-purpose (can also do half whole wheat/half all purpose flour)
+- 4-5 cups all purpose flour can also substitute half whole wheat/half all purpose

 - Warm the milk (not too hot, you want it the temperature of a baby’s bathwater).
 Pour the milk into the bowl of a stand mixer (or a bowl to knead by hand).
 Add the sugar, instant yeast, salt, garlic powder and oil.
 Then, a cup at a time, add the flour.
 Use the dough hook to mix.
 Continue adding flour until the dough clears the sides of the bowl but is still a little sticky.
 Knead for about five minutes.